RolanAdair/STM32BluePill/README.md

 Modified develop enviroment for STM32F103C8T6 (BluePill) from Warren Gay book "Beginning STM32 Developing with FreeRTOS, libopencm3 and GCC".
 It is necessary to use a ST-Link for flashing the microcontroller.

+---
-@author: Rolan Adair Bacilio Anota
+author: Rolan Adair Bacilio Anota
+---

 ### Installing:
 1. Install Arm-none-eabi toolchain: